Australian Institute of Music – Dramatic Arts: Australian Institute of Music

 Main Campus is located at the Australian Institute of Music, 1–15 Foveaux Street, Surry Hills.
 Established in 1968 by the late Peter Calvo, the campus of the Australian Institute of Music has grown since the 1990s to house two concert halls, a black box theatre, four dance and drama studios, and multiple classroom, rehearsal and practice spaces.

 Pilgrim House

 Teaching and performances took place at the historic Pilgrim Theatre, located in Pilgrim House at 262 Pitt Street, Sydney until early 2017.
 Built in the Italian Palazzo style in 1927-8, the theatre was used as a broadcast and recording hall for live radio during the Great Depression.
 It was host to international performers, including Noël Coward, in the 1940s.
 The Australian Broadcasting Corporation and 2GB Radio were tenants until the 1970s.
 Throughout the 1990s, Sydney Art Theatre was the resident company.

 The school's lease began in 2004 and finished in May 2017.
-The Dramatic Arts department is now situated at AIM's main campus, 1–15 Foveaux Street, Surry Hills NSW 2010, with classes and performances taking place in and around the Drama Theatre, on Level 5 of Building A.
+The Dramatic Arts department is now situated at AIM's main campus, 1–15 Foveaux Street, Surry Hills.